 What is Auto-Adjudication?

-When an employee has a medical claim, the provider sends it to the insurance company for adjudication, meaning the carrier decides whether it is approved and paid or denied.
+When an employee has a medical claim, the provider sends it to the insurance company for adjudication, meaning the carrier makes a final judgement on whether it is approved and paid or denied, similar to a legal process.
 Carriers will sometimes agree to auto-adjudicate, meaning the claims are subject to less review.

 One potential result is that bills with errors may be auto-approved, including claims that are over-billed.
 As a result, the employer’s costs can go up.